Dar-ya218/Magic_8ball/README.md

 "10/10 would ask again, even though it told me not to" - Another Happy User "Still more accurate than my weather app" - Local Meteorologist "Better than asking my rubber duck for advice" - Anonymous Developer

+---
+Made with 🎲 and questionable fortune-telling abilities

+P.S.: If you're still reading this, you clearly have too much free time.
+Go ask the ball about that!
+It might suggest a hobby... or another my programming project